wxcctechsummit/wxcclabguides/LTRCCT-3001/7_CCAI_Advanced.md

 ---
-title: 'Lab 6: Creating a FAQ in Dialogflow'
+title: 'Lab 7: Improving your existing Dialogflow'
 ---

 # Table of Contents